About the Boys & Girls Clubs of Greater St. Louis

 Watch below to see how the Boys & Girls Club of St. Louis is helping the youth of our community on a day to day business.

-The mission of the Boys & Girls Clubs of Greater St. Louis (BGCSTL) is to inspire and enable youth ages 6 to 18 to realize their full potential as productive, responsible and caring citizens.
+The mission of the Boys & Girls Clubs of Greater St. Louis (BGCSTL) is to inspire and enable all young people, especially those who need us most, to reach their full potential as productive, responsible and caring citizens.
 Everyday, BGCSTL provides after-school, teen, sports and summer programs to youth in the St. Louis area while also providing a safe place for children to learn and grow.
 The Clubs now serve St. Louis youth at ten locations across St. Louis City & County; including, Adams Park Club, Boys & Girls Club of Bethalto, Boys & Girls Club of Lovejoy, Hazelwood Elementary School Club, Herbert Hoover Club, Lee Hamilton Elementary School Club, O’Fallon Park Club, Riverview Gardens Club, Roosevelt High School, Hazelwood Southeast Middle School Club and Riverview Gardens Club; BE GREAT: Graduate (a high school dropout prevention program) at Normandy and Roosevelt High Schools; as well as a Mentor St. Louis program at five elementary schools in the area.
 We are also a proud member of the United Way of Greater St. Louis.

 Our Formula for Impact

 BGCSTL’s “Formula For Impact” is a research-based theory of change that calls for us to consistently provide the most powerful Club experience possible by implementing the Five Key Elements for Positive Youth Development, offering high-yield activities, providing targeted programs, and encouraging regular attendance – all of which we know help youth achieve priority outcomes.

 The Five Key Elements for Positive Youth Development are:

 - Creating a safe, positive environment